Essential norms of pointwise multipliers in the non-algebraic setting: Some applications

 \begin{theorem}[Essential norm of multiplication operators between abstract Ces{\` a}ro function spaces] {\it Let $X$ and $Y$ be two K{\" o}the function spaces with the Fatou property both defined on the semi-axis $(0,\infty)$ equipped with the Lebesgue measure.
-Suppose that both operators\footnote{Here, the symbol $\mathscr{H}^{\times}$ stands for the K{\" o}the adjoint operator to the Hardy operator $\mathscr{H}$, the so-called {\it continuous Copson operator}, which can be explicitly defined via
+Suppose that either the space $X$ is separable or the space $Y$ is reflexive.
+Further, suppose that either the space ${\bf E}(Y)$ factorizes though ${\bf E}(X)$, that is,